 Local: None are authorized by statute.
-Home-rule units probably could impose inheritance taxes, but they might be avoided by moving outside the unit imposing them before death.
+Home-rule units likely could impose inheritance taxes, but they might be avoided by moving outside the unit imposing them before death.

-Sixteen other states retained their estate taxes after repeal of the federal estate tax credit:
+Seventeen other states either retained their estate taxes after repeal of the federal estate tax credit, or reinstated them later: